Updated on August 14, 2021

 Table of Contents

-A retail referral program also called word-of-mouth marketing, is a tactic that encourages your customers to advocate your brand on your behalf.
+A retail referral program also called word-of-mouth marketing, is a form of marketing that encourages your customers to advocate your brand on your behalf.

 The simple goal behind this exercise is to attract new leads to your retail store.
-With a referral program, your customers would invariably bring in leads who would benefit from your products.
+With a referral program, your happy customers would invariably bring in prospective customers who would benefit from your products.
 So, the leads that you amass this way, would eventually drive home profits.

 Into the bargain, the referee would be familiar with your brand and reputation.
-So, it would be facile for your marketing and sales teams to nurture them and transform them into loyal customers.
+So, it would be facile for your marketing and sales teams to nurture them and transform them into loyal clients.

 - Opens door to easy marketing opportunities